Italy’s labor minister embroiled in family business scandal

-ROME (AP) — The father of Italy’s labor and development minister has apologized for hiring workers off the books for his small construction firm but insists his “errors” shouldn’t reflect badly on his son.
+ROME (AP) — The father of Italy’s labor and development minister apologized Monday for hiring workers off the books for his small construction firm but insisted his “errors” shouldn’t reflect badly on his son.

-A video posted Monday on Facebook featured Antonio Di Maio acknowledging he hired workers without contracts.
+A video posted Monday on the 5-Star Movement’s Facebook page featured Antonio Di Maio, at times choking up, acknowledging he had hired workers without contracts and saying his business couldn’t survive any other way.

 Most Read Business Stories